跳到主要内容

 Internationalization (i18n)-related types

-Can only be used if the i18n plugin is installed
+Can only be used if the i18n is enabled on the content-type

 • locale